Fuzzyzilla/fuzzpaint/readme.md

 * A modular application design allowing CLI, headless servers, and graphical clients to all share the same codebase.

 ### Dreams
-* Client/Server design allowing realtime peer-to-peer collaboration.
+* Optional Client/Server system allowing realtime collaboration.

 ### Non goals
 * Image editing - though this project aims to provide my ideal digital art creation environment over traditional raster software, it does not aim to implement the other functions of a raster image editor.